MagpieTea/ProductReviewCard/README.md

 ```html
  <div class="product-card">
 ```
-this was the line that make it finally work, because once I understood they were both just items in a box, adding this extra div-layer, I was able to make it happen (with the css below).
+this was the line that make it finally work, because once I understood they were both just items in a box.
+By adding this extra div-layer, I was able to make it happen (with the css below).
 ```css
 .product-card {
     display: flex;